State grants & scholarships

 Michigan Future Educator Fellowship

-The MI Future Educator Fellowship will offer $10,000 scholarship to up to 2,500 future educators every year.
+The Michigan Future Educator Fellowship will offer up to $2,500/year to assist with your initial teaching certificate.
 See the state website for application information.

 Michigan Future Educator Stipend